horkatina/horkatina.github.io/_posts/2021-6-13-Digital-Rat-Whisker-Simulation.markdown

     <img src="/img/rat/shell.png" alt="shell">
 </div>

 While this simulation operates in C++, changing an object or its parameters such as size, position, and orientation in the codes would have required re-compiling.
 However, using shell scripts to define those parameters eliminates the hassle of re-compiling.
 Example shell script is shown above with brief explanaiton.
-You can see more detail about the parametersin the[main_opengl.cpp](https://github.com/rubberdk/whisker_project/blob/master/code/src/main_opengl.cpp).
+You can see more detail about the parameters in the [main_opengl.cpp](https://github.com/rubberdk/whisker_project/blob/master/code/src/main_opengl.cpp).

 <div class="post-flex-display">
     <img src="/img/rat/xyz.png" alt="xyz">